 - Invest in capital improvements

-- Treat 11 billion gallons of wastewater per year
+- Treat over 12 billion gallons of wastewater per year